Thursday 1st August 2019 at the Camden People’s Theatre.

 Lucas Bailey plays our homeless lead Fred.
 The show, directed by Conor Kennedy, promises us that ‘despite his lonely lifestyle he is guaranteed to make you smile.’
 It’s true that Bailey makes us smile now and again with his child-like eyes searching for our approval after each trick but it’s not a charm or a connection which saves this show which ultimately feels mis-marketed.

-We’re invited by the marketing to ‘join Fred on his daily search for friendship in an explosion of circus, spontaneous puppetry and physical comedy.’
+Essentially, we’re invited to ‘join Fred on his daily search for friendship in an explosion of circus, spontaneous puppetry and physical comedy.’
 That’s a tall order which promises things which are not delivered.
-There’s nothing ‘explosive’ about the show or the character.
 Bailey certainly brings energy to the moments requiring it but for the most part it’s watching a bored person doing increasingly random things to pass the time and it’s not exactly interesting to watch.
 The circus and physical comedy is apparent only in some brief intervals of running and juggling.
 The beatboxing is a sixty second moment of distraction for our character.
-The puppetry fares slightly better but it feels very limited – there’s not much skill of performance on display.
+The puppetry fares slightly better but feels very limited – sadly, there’s just not much skill of performance on display.

-Even within the freedoms of the abstract performance styles of clowning and physical theatre, the over-simplicity and prominence of dead space within the piece make this difficult to engage with and even harder to appreciate as work seeking to represent the experiences of an underrepresented group.
+Even within the freedoms of the abstract performance styles of clowning and physical theatre, the over-simplicity and prominence of wait time within the piece make this difficult to engage with.
 There are approximately two minutes of speech in which our character vaguely reflects on the disappointment of their situation.
-This is the spoken word segment and offers our only insight into what lies beneath the surface of Fred’s nervous energy.
-Now I have a real love of the power of the unspoken and the scope of physical theatre but this definitely needed more explicit communication for clarity and direction.
+This is the spoken word segment and offers our only insight into what lies beneath the surface of Fred’s nervous energy – this piece definitely needed more explicit communication for clarity and direction.

 Come Fly with Fred is presented by Away With the Clowns – it played the Camden People’s Theatre as part of the Camden Fringe and will play at The Space 6-17 August 2019.
 You can find tickets here.